yarohtar/cam-maths-notes-obsidian/Information Theory/Mathematical Entropy.md

 #### Example 2
 $(p_{1},p_{2},p_{3},p_{4})=\left( \frac{1}{2},\frac{1}{4},\frac{1}{8},\frac{1}{8} \right)$
 $H(X)=\frac{1}{2}\cdot 1+\frac{1}{4}\cdot 2+\frac{1}{8}\cdot 3+\frac{1}{8} \cdot 3=\frac{7}{4}$
-(to get this, think of a binary tree)
+(to get this, think of a binary tree!)

 So Example 1 is more random than Example 2.